Buffalo Bills (quartet): Broadway and film

-Ultimately, baritone Dick Grapes decided to stay behind with his job and family life.
-He was soon replaced by veteran barbershop baritone Wayne "Scotty" Ward of the Great Scots quartet of Steubenville, Ohio.
-The quartet took one-year leaves from their jobs (which later became permanent) and moved with their families to New York City.
-They continued to make television and radio appearances, including the Arthur Godfrey show.
-The Music Man was a hit on Broadway, running for three years and 1,375 performances, and their new star status garnered them a new recording contract with Columbia Records.
-Columbia's artists and repertoire director, Mitch Miller, was an avid fan of barbershop harmony and welcomed the quartet to his label.
+After the Bills committed to appear in The Music Man, baritone Dick Grapes ultimately decided to stay behind with his job and family life.
+He was replaced by veteran barbershop baritone Wayne "Scotty" Ward of the Great Scots quartet of Steubenville, Ohio.
+The foursome took one-year leaves from their jobs (which later became permanent) and moved with their families to New York City.
+They continued to make television and radio appearances, including The Arthur Godfrey Show.
+The Music Man was a hit on Broadway, running for three years and 1,375 performances.
+Mitch Miller, the director of artists and repertoire for Columbia Records, was a fan of barbershop harmony and signed the quartet to the label.
 The Bills recorded four albums for Columbia through 1961.

 The Bills reprised their stage roles in The Music Man for the 1962 film adaptation of the musical.
 Shortly after the film was completed, bass Bill Spangenberg became ill and was forced to leave the quartet; he died in 1963.
 Spangenberg was replaced by Jim Jones, bass of the Sta-Laters quartet.

 Final years

-For the next five years, the Buffalo Bills continued to perform regularly on the Arthur Godfrey² show, appeared as a nightclub act, performed in regional and amateur productions of The Music Man and were headline entertainers at barbershop conventions and shows, as well as at state and county fairs and festivals around the United States and Canada.
+For the next five years, the Buffalo Bills continued to perform regularly on Arthur Godfrey's show, appeared as a nightclub act, performed in regional and amateur productions of The Music Man and were headline entertainers at barbershop conventions and shows, as well as at state and county fairs and festivals around the United States and Canada.
 Their total career consisted of 1,510 performances on Broadway, 728 concerts, 675 radio shows, 672 night club and hotel appearances, 626 conventions, 218 television shows, 137 state fair performances, eight record albums, and one motion picture.
-Business matters and some health issues among the members led to the disbanding of the quartet in 1967.
+Business disagreements and some health issues among the members led to the disbanding of the quartet in 1967.
 On May 24, 1967, the Buffalo Bills made their last official appearance at the Waldorf-Astoria Hotel in New York.

 Vern Reed and Al Shea were the only members who were with the Buffalo Bills throughout their entire 20-year existence.

 The last surviving member of the quartet is Jim Jones, who lives in Orlando, Florida.
 Shea died in 1968, Ward in 1989, Reed in 1992, Smith in 2007, and Grapes in 2015.